Corvirtus Blog

 Situational intersects with all the categories mentioned.
 In addition, we partner with restaurant leaders to build tools unique to your culture and operations that give candidates a realistic preview of your culture, expectations, and challenges they'll likely encounter if they choose the role.
 These assessments provide real time feedback for candidates and incumbents making them a scalable part of hiring, promotion, or development while providing an exceptional candidate and user experience.

-Succession Planning: Building a Pipeline for Growth
+Assessments for Succession Planning: Building a Pipeline for Growth

 Succession planning requires a system for identifying and nurturing potential leaders within the organization who can fill key roles in the future.
 By proactively planning for leadership transitions, restaurants can ensure continuity, driving that key results map we shared earlier.